The Gap (Brisbane - Qld)

 The Gap has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 12 projects that could impact the area significantly.
-Key projects include Waterworks Road Mixed-Use Development, Tallowood The Gap, Childcare Centre at 1019-1023 Waterworks Road in The Gap, and another Childcare Centre at 689 Waterworks Road & 6 Greenlanes Road in The Gap.
-These are among those likely to be most relevant.
+Twelve projects have been identified by AreaSearch as likely to impact the area, significantly influencing its performance.
+Key projects include Waterworks Road Mixed-Use Development, Tallowood The Gap, Childcare Centre at 1019-1023 Waterworks Road in The Gap, and Childcare Centre at 689 Waterworks Road & 6 Greenlanes Road, also in The Gap.
+Below is a list detailing those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.